sundrio/sundrio/examples/continuous-testing-example/README.md

-# Continuous Testing Example
+# Continuous Testing Example (EXPERIMENTAL)

-This example demonstrates the continuous testing functionality of the Sundrio Maven plugin.
+This example demonstrates the **experimental** continuous testing functionality of the Sundrio Maven plugin.

+> **Note**: This feature is experimental and was added primarily as a way to test the limits of the Sundrio model itself and to further push the barriers of what's possible with code analysis and intelligent test execution.

 ## What it does